triton-inference-server/tutorials/Triton_Inference_Server_Python_API/examples/kafka-io/README.md

 #### Example Output
 Once the workflow consumes the ingested messages from the kafka topic, it invokes the triton server and produces the inference output as `json` string to the output kafka topic.
-Once the message has been ingested, we should see an ouput message displayed on the console indicating that the message has been pushed to the topic.
+Once the message has been ingested, we should see an output message displayed on the console indicating that the message has been pushed to the topic.

 ```bash
 User record successfully produced to <output-topic> [1] at offset 0